Actionable Insights

 Sample IC Charter

-Once the committee is composed and oriented, the first deliverable is a written charter — sometimes called a Governance Policy Statement.
-It is not the IPS.
+Once the committee is composed and oriented, the first deliverable is a written charter, sometimes called a Governance Policy Statement.
+(Note, this is not the Investment Policy Statement, or IPS.)
 It defines who the committee is, what decisions it owns, and how it operates.
 Complete every field before the second meeting.

 Template · Investment Committee Charter [Customize before use]